Mookie Betts Player Props: Dodgers vs. Cubs

-After going 1-for-5 with a double and an RBI in his most recent game, Mookie Betts and the Los Angeles Dodgers take on the Chicago Cubs (who will start Justin Steele) at 10:10 PM ET on Friday.
+The Los Angeles Dodgers, including Mookie Betts (batting .256 in his past 10 games, with four doubles, a home run, seven walks and four RBI), take on starter Jameson Taillon and the Chicago Cubs at Dodger Stadium, Saturday at 9:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Giants.
+In his last game he had a hitless showing (0-for-4) against the Cubs.

 Mookie Betts Game Info & Props vs. the Cubs